build-on-aws/content/essentials/security/index.md

 ![](/security/images/srm-lambda.png)

 While many techniques are similar regarding serverless security, they will vary slightly.
 Even so, you must continue to use authentication and authorization mechanisms.
 No doubt you will continue to provide [data encryption and integrity](https://docs.aws.amazon.com/lambda/latest/dg/security-dataprotection.html).

+### Inventory and Configuration

 Your security strategy should also include [monitoring, logging, and configuration management](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/security-logging-monitoring.html).
 And you will still need to provide DoS and Infrastructure Protection to some degree which can be done with AWS Sheild and AWS Sheild Advanced.

 ## Securing your data